michaelfaerber/Green-AI-Ontology/README.md

 * Q11: What metrics are there to indicate the power consumption of an AI model?
 * Q12: How much kg of CO2eq did the Ai model generate?
 * Q13: How much FPO (floating point operations) does the AI model need?
+* Q14: What is the average number of FLOPS that the GPUs used to train AI Models have?
+* Q15: What is the highest social cost in US$ that an AI Model has ever generated?

 <!---
 # Usage